Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to enjoy life to its fullest, often in an extravagant way.
-The phrase uses "live it up" to signify indulging in fun or luxury, not literal "living."
+The idiom uses "live it up" to signify indulging in fun or luxury, not literal "living."

 Origin: